CCQC/PES-Learn/docs/data_generation.md

 # Data Generation

+### Quick install
+MLChem requires python 2.7 or greater.
+Cclib is a requirement for the test suite and some features.
+To install cclib: `pip install cclib`
+    1. Clone the repository
+    2. Move into MLChem top level directory
+    3. Install MLChem: `pip install -e .`
+    4. Run the test suite: `py.test -v`

 ### Initial set up
 For automated data generation across a PES, one only needs two files:
     1. `input.dat`